Joe Daniels, dean of the College of Business, dies at 60 years old

 “On behalf of the entire Marquette community, please join me in praying for the Daniels family and friends and our colleagues in the College of Business Administration,” Lovell said in the email.

-The Milwaukee Police Department said Daniels was crossing the street at 10th St. and Wisconsin Ave. when a woman drove through a green light at a high speed and struck him, according to the Milwaukee Journal Sentinel.
+The Milwaukee Police Department said Daniels was crossing the street at 10th Street and Wisconsin Avenue when a woman drove through a green light at a high speed and struck him, according to the Milwaukee Journal Sentinel.

 Daniels, a faculty member at Marquette since 1992, was then taken to a hospital and later pronounced dead, Milwaukee Police Department Sgt.
 Sheronda Grant told the Milwaukee Journal Sentinel.